CFA Exam Day – 10 Key Tips

 Fast forward to exam day

 - Make sure you get to the exam center ahead of time.
 If you are late you’ll not be allowed to take the exam.
+You should arrive at least 30 minutes before your appointment.

 - Don’t get frazzled if you see something you don’t know/understand.
 Give it your best shot.
 You only need to pick the best answer out of three.
 This can often be done without knowing every detail.

-- Even if it appears on first glance that a question requires a lot of calculation, spend a few seconds thinking about whether there is a short method.
-As an example you might be asked to do a bond valuation and the three answer options represent a premium bond, a par bond and a discount bond.
+- Even if it appears at first glance that a question requires a lot of calculation, spend a few seconds thinking about whether there is a short method.
+As an example, you might be asked to do a bond valuation and the three answer options represent a premium bond, a par bond and a discount bond.
 Based on the information provided you might be able to determine that the bond is a discount bond without doing any calculation.

 - With some problems – especially those related to probability – you might get confused about what formula to use.
 In such cases simply jot down the possible formulas before you get too deep into the question.
 Then, based on the information provided, you can decide which formula to use.